 Choose Memorial Sloan Kettering because we offer:

-- A comprehensive program to support the well being of every patient physically, emotionally, spiritually, and otherwise, during and after treatment.
+A comprehensive program to support the well being of every patient physically, emotionally, spiritually, and otherwise, during and after treatment.
 This includes approaches to preserve fertility and programs to help you regain strength, flexibility and mobility after treatment.
 Our doctors work with a team of specialists who address any needs that arise during the diagnosis, treatment, follow-up, and survivorship of our patients.
 In addition, our comprehensive Adult Survivorship Program can help you adjust during and after cancer treatment.
 Watch a video to learn more about MSK’s Adult Survivorship Program.

 - An active research program focusing on the most promising new approaches to diagnosing and treating ovarian cancer, including immune therapy, genomic profiling, and combination therapies targeting specific molecular targets.